 6) the sale of spare heat, from CHP units for use in heating buildings or greenhouses, for example.

-Second, there are payments and subsidies, of one kind or another, for reducing environmental problems which affect the whole community.
+Second, to make money from Farm Biogas Plants, there are payments and subsidies, of one kind or another, for reducing environmental problems which affect the whole community.

 These payments could include: